-In today’s advance world VR is grabbing the attention of the crowd.
-It is found within headsets like the Oculus Rift, HTC Vive, PlayStation VR, Gear VR and Google Cardboard having virtual screens.
+In today’s advanced world VR is grabbing the attention of the crowd.
+It is found within headsets like the Oculus Rift, HTC Vive, PlayStation VR, Gear VR, and Google Cardboard which have virtual screens.
 The virtual screen has a stereoscopic view which the eye adjusts to see as a 3D image.

-The aim of the headset is to track where you are looking and reflects accordingly to those movements in the virtual display.
+The headset aims to track where you are looking and reflect accordingly to those movements in the virtual display.
 VR aims to make you feel completely immersed in another world and blocks everything else out.
 Interaction is also possible with controllers of various types.

-The largest technology companies on planet earth like Apple, Google, and Microsoft are currently investing billions of dollars into virtual reality companies and startups.
-It is clear that the future of virtual reality is set to be a pillar of our everyday lives.
+The largest technology companies on planet Earth like Apple, Google, and Microsoft are currently investing billions of dollars into virtual reality companies and startups.
+The future of virtual reality is set to be a pillar of our everyday lives.

 Mixed Reality that is sometimes called Hybrid Reality.
 MR aims to blend aspects of both virtual reality and augmented reality.
 Talking about MR it refers to the entire spectrum of situations that span the continuum between virtual reality and actual reality.

-In simple language mixed reality include augmented reality, augmented virtuality, and other mixed configurations.
+In simple language, mixed reality includes augmented reality, augmented virtuality, and other mixed configurations.
 To experience the unreal world more technology is pulling it hard forecasting the users.
 In mixed reality environments, users seamlessly navigate through both the real and virtual environments.

-When both real and virtual worlds are combined together, new environments and visualizations take birth.
-In that case physical and digital objects can coexist and interact in real time.
-Mixed reality, either as a standalone concept refers to the entire spectrum of situations between real world and virtual reality.
+When both real and virtual worlds are combined, new environments and visualizations take birth.
+In that case, physical and digital objects can coexist and interact in real-time.
+Mixed reality, either as a standalone concept refers to the entire spectrum of situations between the real world and virtual reality.
 It attempts to combine the best of both virtual reality and augmented reality.